Types of Galaxies

 Types of Galaxies (Video)

-In the following video, the author explains how galaxies are categorized according to their apparent shape.
-The shape of the galaxy gives astronomers clues as to the age and types of stars found within it.
+In the following video, the author explains how galaxies are categorized by their apparent shapes.
+The shape of the galaxy gives astronomers clues about the age and types of stars within it.

 This is an excellent summary of the different types of galaxies in the universe.